 Although the early autopsy results offer, in his words, “very overwhelming evidence,” Diepraam stressed to CNN’s “Erin Burnett OutFront” that the case is not closed.

 “I feel comfortable that their findings are correct, but there’s still a lot of information out there so we’re not forming any conclusions at this point,” he said.
 “Nothing is certain.”

 State report: Jail that held Bland did not make timely checks

-The same day preliminary results were released, CNN obtained a report that shows guards in the jail that held Bland violated policies by failing to do timely checks on inmates.
+On the same day preliminary autopsy results were released, CNN obtained a report that shows guards in the jail that held Bland violated policies by failing to do timely checks on inmates.

-The formulaic, two-page "special inspection report" from the Texas Commission on Jail Standards does not mention Bland by name.
-But it was filed on July 16, three days after Bland's body was found in her cell, a death that authorities characterized as a suicide, but that family, friends and their supporters think is suspicious.
+The two-page “special inspection report” from the Texas Commission on Jail Standards does not mention Bland by name.
+But it was filed on July 16, three days after Bland’s body was found in her cell.

 A timeline from the Waller County Sheriff’s Office of what’s seen in video from the jail states that a male guard stopped and briefly talked with Bland shortly after 7 a.m., but no one came back to check on her until 8:55 a.m.

-In fact, the inspection report found that "documentation ... revealed that Waller County is not completing (such checks) as required by Minimum Jail Standards."
+The inspection report also found that “documentation … revealed that Waller County is not completing (such checks) as required by Minimum Jail Standards.”

 That’s not the only apparent violation.